giri-daran/giri-daran/README.md

 Web Developer
 -------------

 I've been learning to code for 1.5 years, after switching careers from mechanical.
-I started with HTML, CSS, but have really found a passion for frontend development...
+I started with HTML, CSS and JS but have really found a passion for frontend development...

 * 🌍  I'm based in Chennai
 * ✉️  You can contact me at [sgdaran161996@gmail.com](mailto:sgdaran161996@gmail.com)